knative/docs/docs/serving/istio-authorization.md

 ---
-title: "Knative application under the strict authorization policy"
+title: "Enabling requests to Knative services when additional authorization policies are enabled"
 weight: 25
 type: "docs"
 ---